omnetpp/cmake/README.md

 Motivation & Background
 -----------------------

-For the full motivation and background please [see Raphael Riebl's presentation at the 2015 OMNet++ Summit][summit-presentation].
+For the full motivation and background please [see Raphael Riebl's presentation at the 2015 OMNeT++ Summit][summit-presentation].

 Some benefits include: